felipemaiapolo/dataset_shift_diagnostics/README.md

 # Repository containing the code used in the paper "A unified framework for dataset shift diagnostics" available on arXiv.

-### This repository contains code used in our paper experiments.

 You can access our paper by clicking [**here**](https://arxiv.org/abs/2205.08340).

 In case you have any question, please get in touch sending us an e-mail in *felipemaiapolo@gmail.com*.